 - Eye for Art Program providing free public art shows within the Brighton City Hall building,

 - Brighton’s Anythink Library

 - Shopping in Historic Downtown or at Prairie Center

 - Low crime rate and inclusive mindset make it a great place to raise a family while enjoying a balanced lifestyle.

-Annual and much anticipated events include Culturefest, Fourth of July, Eggstravaganza, Flix & Kicks concerts and movies in the park, Trunk or Treat, Turkey Trot, and the Festival of Lights (the second largest holiday parade in Colorado).
+Annual and much anticipated events include Summerfest, Fourth of July, Eggstravaganza, Flix & Kicks concerts and movies in the park, Trunk or Treat, Turkey Trot, and the Festival of Lights (the second largest holiday parade in Colorado).

 Brighton has experienced rapid growth in the last 17 years, from about 21,000 in 2000 to nearly 40,000 today.
 By 2025, Brighton is anticipated to grow by roughly 20 percent.
 Brighton's housing costs remain among the lowest in the metro area.
-Median value of owner-occupied homes in Brighton is over $205,000.
+Median value of owner-occupied homes in Brighton is $307,000.
 We have a home-ownership rate of 71%.
 Residents can choose from a variety of housing options.

 Brighton offers a culturally diverse population, with a high level of citizen involvement.
 The median age is 32.9, with a household median income of $65,544 which positions the City two percent higher than the state average and 16 percent higher than the national average.

 Restaurants, retail and businesses continue to be attracted to Brighton.
 Currently 1,300 businesses are located in Brighton, employing 15,000 people.
 In the last year, we've created an additional 2,000 jobs and we anticipate that number to continue to rise.
 Brighton offers lower taxes and sustainable growth – a winning combination for a new business owner, or a large manufacturer planning to relocate.